sktomor/africa-internet-measurements/README.md

 # Internet Measurements in Africa
 Thank you for your interest in joining this project. 👍🏾 🎊 We are excited to have you on board!

+## Objective
+To work with researchers to collect and analyse Internet measurements data so that regulators and policy makers can develop policy that will help Internet Service Providers to improve service delivery and end users to make informed choices.

 <html>
   <img src="https://github.com/MsKiden/africa-internet-measurements/blob/master/images/internet-measurements.png"
     width=150